 4. Keyword Research And Trends

-Researching keywords shows you what your audience is looking for and what issues they frequently have.
+Keyword research will help you understand what your audience is looking for and what kind of problems they have.
 Make use of resources such as

-- Google Trends: To monitor subjects' interest over time;
+- Google Trends: to monitor the interest of subjects over time;

-- To find search phrases that correspond with client pain areas, use SEMrush or Ahrefs.
+- SEMrush or Ahrefs: to find the search phrases that correspond with client pain areas.

-For instance, high search traffic for "how to fix [specific issue]" indicates a common problem and something that your brand can help with.
-Your company will remain responsive and relevant if you use this data in your plan.
+For instance, great traffic in searches like "how to fix [specific issue]" indicates that this is a common problem and something your brand can help with.
+By leveraging this data in your plan, your company will remain relevant and responsive.

 5. Social Media